yordansolis/yordansolis/README.md

-# 👋 Hola, Soy Jhordan Solis
+# I'm Jhordan Solis

-Soy un desarrollador Backend apasionado por construir soluciones tecnológicas eficientes y escalables.
-Especializado en Python, JavaScript, Inteligencia Artificial y AWS, me enfoco en crear sistemas inteligentes y automatizados que resuelvan problemas reales.
+I'm a Backend Developer passionate about building efficient and scalable technological solutions.
+Specialized in Python, JavaScript, Artificial Intelligence, and AWS, I focus on creating intelligent and automated systems that solve real-world problems

 ---

-## 🚀 Tecnologías que domino
+## 🚀 Technologies I Master

-Estas son mis habilidades principales, organizadas en áreas clave:
+These are my core skills, organized into key areas:

 | 🐍 Backend Development | ☁️ Cloud & DevOps | 🧠 Inteligencia Artificial | 🛠️ Herramientas & Metodologías |
 |------------------------|--------------------|----------------------------|--------------------------------|